Sean Murphy Player Props: Braves vs. Royals

 Sean Murphy At The Plate

-- Murphy has five doubles, two home runs and 11 walks while batting .250.

-- He ranks 107th in batting average, 22nd in on base percentage, and 38th in slugging among the qualified hitters in MLB play.
+- He ranks 49th in batting average, fourth in on base percentage, and fourth in slugging among the qualifying hitters in MLB play.

-- In 45.5% of his games this year (five of 11), Murphy has picked up at least one hit, and in three of those games (27.3%) he recorded multiple hits.
+- Murphy has picked up a hit in 50.0% of his 12 games this year, with multiple hits in 33.3% of those games.

-- He has hit a long ball in two of 11 games played this year, and in 4.3% of his plate appearances.
+- He has hit a home run in 25.0% of his games this season, and 5.8% of his trips to the dish.

-- In five games this year (45.5%), Murphy has picked up an RBI, including two games with multiple runs batted in.
+- In 50.0% of his games this year, Murphy has had at least one RBI.
+He's picked up more than one in 25.0% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.